warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/kv-storage.md

 An alternative way for storing state for contracts.
 :::caution
-Consider this as an experimental feature (though already used by our own contracts), with some constraints (see below).
+Consider this as an experimental feature (though already used by our own contracts).
 :::
 ### Why?
 Imagine a PST contract with millions of entries in the 'balances' map.